Signs of Physical Abuse & How To Get Help

 - Get Help: In addition to TheHopeLine, there are a wide variety of support and advocacy groups that offer resources for abuse victims.
 See a list of organizations we recommend below.

-TheHopeLine offers confidential live chat and email from mentors who can aid your recovery after abuse.
+TheHopeLine offers confidential live chat and email from mentors who can encourage you in the process of breaking free and aid your recovery after abuse.
 We are committed to protecting your safety and privacy.
 Reach out today.